Canadian figure skaters Marjorie Lajoie, Zachary Lagha claim ice dance silver at Cup of China | TSN

 CHONGQING, China — Canadian figure skaters Marjorie Lajoie and Zachary Lagha won ice dance silver at the Cup of China on the Grand Prix circuit Saturday.

-Lajoie and Lagha captured their second medal of the Grand Prix season after also claiming silver at Skate Canada in Halifax.
+Lajoie of Boucherville, Que., and Lagha of Saint-Hubert, Que., captured their second medal of the Grand Prix season after also claiming silver at Skate Canada in Halifax.

 The Canadians scored a season-best 205.16 points.
 World bronze medallists Charlene Guignard and Marco Fabbri of Italy captured gold (209.13) while Christina Carreira and Anthony Ponomarenko of the United States took bronze (198.18).